West-Lane-Translator/wlt_content/content/pages/FAQ.md

 Frequently Asked Questions
 --------------------------

-Here we\'ll try to briefly touch upon some topics, provide a quick and understandable answer, and direct you to resources to help you learn more.
+Here we'll try to briefly touch upon some topics, provide a quick and understandable answer, and direct you to resources to help you learn more.
 Click any of the questions below to view an answer.

-What\'s this about \"translators\"?
+What's this about "translators"?
 Do I need to know a foreign language?

 <div>

 No special language skills are required.
-The term \"Translator\" is in reference to the equipment that is used to transmit a signal, either audio or video, on a frequency or channel different than it was originally transmitted on.
+The term "Translator" is in reference to the equipment that is used to transmit a signal, either audio or video, on a frequency or channel different than it was originally transmitted on.
 For example, a broadcast on TV channel 8 might